btsomogyi/claude-flow/docs/analysis/v2.0.0/05-comprehensive-removal-plan.md

-# Comprehensive Deno Removal Plan - v2.0.0
+# Comprehensive Deno to WebAPI Migration Plan - v2.0.0

 ## Executive Summary

-This document provides the definitive plan for removing all Deno framework dependencies from the claude-flow project and transitioning to a pure Node.js implementation.
+This document provides the definitive plan for removing all Deno framework dependencies from the claude-flow project and transitioning to modern TypeScript WebAPIs with Node.js ESM `node:*` modules.
 The migration affects **28 files** with **150+ Deno API calls** across the entire `/src` directory.

 ### Strategic Advantages of Deno Removal